Modi set to launch India's biggest tax reform amid protests

 A massive media campaign has been launched by the government to create awareness, with telephone help lines opened to address public concerns.

-Millions of small businesses, outside the tax net earlier, still have to join the network, and an umbrella organisation pleaded for them to be given more time.
+Millions of small businesses, outside the tax net earlier, still have to join the network, and an umbrella organization pleaded for them to be given more time.

 "For a seamless implementation of the law, the government should relax rules against traders for procedural lapses for six to nine months," Praveen Khandelwal, secretary general of the Confederation of All India Traders, said.